 (3) Final approval of the version to be published,

-No prior publication or duplicate submissions: Manuscripts are considered for publication only if they are not under consideration by other journals and have not been published previously in the same or substantially similar form.
-If a prior or duplicate publication be discovered, the Editor will address the matter with the affected author/s and the other journal’s editor following guidelines published by the ICJME and COPE.
+Multiple, redundant or concurrent publication: Manuscripts are considered for publication only if they are not under consideration by other journals and have not been published previously in the same or substantially similar form.
+If a prior or duplicate publication is discovered, the editor will address the matter with the affected author/s and the other journal’s editor.
+This will be done following guidelines published by the ICJME and COPE.
 Redundant publication occurs when two or more papers, without full cross reference, share the same hypothesis, data, discussion points, or conclusions.
 In such cases, the manuscript will be rejected.

 The authors are requested to submit their manuscript via the following link: